-Jackie Ngirande Claims She Is Dating Finance Minister Mthuli Ncube
+Jackie Ngarande Claims She Is Dating Finance Minister Mthuli Ncube

 A public apology must also be made to all other parties she wrote about using this fake Instagram account @popcornroom_zw . –Zimmorningpost

-Jackie Ngirande Claims She Is Dating Finance Minister Mthuli Ncube
+Jackie Ngarande Claims She Is Dating Finance Minister Mthuli Ncube

-Finance Minister Mthuli Ncube is fuming over allegations that he is dating Jackie Ngirande and he has demanded an apology from Ngarande as this will tarnish his image
+Finance Minister Mthuli Ncube is fuming over allegations that he is dating Jackie Ngarande and he has demanded an apology from Ngarande as this will tarnish his image